 4440.
 HOME AND COMMUNITY-BASED SERVICES - BASIS, SCOPE, AND PURPOSE

 A. Legislation.--Section 1915(c) of the Act authorizes the Secretary of Health and Human Services (HHS) to waive certain Medicaid statutory requirements to enable you to cover a broad array of home and community-based services as an alternative to institutionalization.
 This provision was added to the statute as part of P.L.
 97-35, OBRA 1981 and amended by P.L.
 99-272, COBRA 1985, P.L.
 99-509, OBRA 1986, P.L.
 100-203, OBRA 1987, P.L.
 100-360, the Medicare Catastrophic Coverage Act of 1988, P.L.
 100-647, the Technical and Miscellaneous Revenue Act, P.L.
-101-508, OBRA 1990§Prior to P.L.
+101-508, OBRA 1990 and §4743 of P.L.
+105-33, BBA 97.
+Prior to P.L.
 97-35, the Medicaid program provided little coverage for long term care services in a noninstitutional setting, but offered full or partial coverage for such care in an institution.
 In an effort to address these concerns, §2176 of P. L. 97-35 was enacted, adding §1915(c) to the Act.
 A home and community-based services waiver offers you broad discretion not generally afforded under the State plan to address the needs of individuals who would otherwise receive costly institutional care provided under the State Medicaid plan.

 Additionally, the law specifically provides that a home and community-based services waiver may include a waiver of the statewideness and comparability requirements of §1902(a)(1) and (10)(B) of the Act.
 Under §1902(a)(1) of the Act, a State plan for medical assistance must be in effect throughout the State.
 Section 1902(a)(10)(B) requires the plan to provide comparable services (in amount, duration and scope) to all categorically needy individuals and to each covered medically needy group and also requires that the services available to the categorically needy not be less in amount, duration and scope than those available to medically needy beneficiaries.
 Under a waiver of these statewideness and comparability requirements, home and community-based services do not have to be provided throughout the State.
 You may target home and community-based services to a limited, select group of eligibles, such as the developmentally disabled.
 You are not required to provide the services to all eligible individuals who require a hospital (see NOTE), NF or ICF/MR level of care.
 Under the waiver, you may also exclude those individuals for whom there is a reasonable expectation that home and community-based services would be more expensive than the Medicaid services the individual would otherwise receive in an institution.